nickserv/danamccurdy.com/_posts/2017-10-02-love-and-acceptance.md

 title: Love and Acceptance
 image: 'https://i.imgur.com/OMtaWOv.jpg'
 ---
-Love
-is total acceptance
+To love someone
-of someone or something,
+or something,
+is to accept them totally,
 exactly as they are.

-Love is celebrating
+It is celebrating
 your connection with them,
-and their own uniqueness.
+and the subtle differences
+that make them unique.

 Love is accepting
-that everything changes,
+that everything changes;
-and that each object of our love eventually passes out of our lives, just as all things flow in and out of being.
+that the objects of our love
+will eventually leave us,
+in the natural flow
+of living and dying.

 Love is cherishing
-what we have,
+the gifts of each moment,
-grateful and content,
+being grateful and content;
 not demanding more.